kmalinich/node-hdmi/README.md

 I use it on one of my Raspberry Pi devices for my other project, [node-bmw](https://github.com/kmalinich/node-bmw)

 ## Usage
-Issue an POST a command to it on port 3001.
+Issue an HTTP POST a command to it on port 3001.

 ## Commands
 * `poweron`